DmxLarchey/Kruskal-Veldman/README.md

 On the other hand, `Kruskal-Veldman`, in addition of being an intermediate step, was specifically __designed to be read/studied__ by those readers who wish to _understand the internal details_ of this difficult proof.
-It comes from a major refactoring effort of a [former monolithic Coq proof](https://members.loria.fr/DLarchey/files/Kruskal) of the theorem, a project that as been since split into several sub-libraries, initiated after some requests have been formulated to access parts of that project specifically.
+It comes from a major refactoring effort of a [former monolithic Coq proof](https://members.loria.fr/DLarchey/files/Kruskal) of the theorem, a project that has been since split into several sub-libraries, initiated after some requests have been formulated to access parts of that project specifically.
 Here is the current split:
 - [`Kruskal-Trees`](https://github.com/DmxLarchey/Kruskal-Trees), extra library for lists, vectors, and rose trees;
 - [`Kruskal-Finite`](https://github.com/DmxLarchey/Kruskal-Finite), library to manage finiteness (listability);